Zeus3101/SAiDL-Summer-Assignment-2019/README.md

 # SAiDL-Summer-Assignment-2019

 For Task 1 despite several attempts, I've not been able to make it work.
-I've pasted a few of these attempts in a separate folder.
-In none of them was my neural network learning so I wasn't really sure what to do so I've left it as is.
-The cause seems to be that my weights and biases are all getting changed such that it moves my all predictions for the binary digits towards 0.5.
+I've pasted an earlier attempt too under the name NumpyNeuralNetwork_ObjectOriented.ipynb .
+In none of my attempts was my neural network learning so I wasn't really sure what to do so I've left it as is.
+The cause might be that my weights and biases are all getting changed such that it moves my all predictions for the binary digits towards 0.5.

-The submission is __NumpyNeuralNetwork_Final.ipynb__
+The submission is __NumpyNeuralNetwork_FinalTask1.ipynb__

 For Task 2, I've provided task2.md to help understand the code faster.
 I've not been able to implement anything more complex.